OpenDriveLab/Birds-eye-view-Perception/README.md

 ### For expert

+#### I want to learn about BEV-toolbox

+We have some examples of using BEV-toolbox.

+#### I want to know how to use BEV-toolbox with mmdet3d

-We provide bag of tricks to boost the performance of the baseline below implemented by our toolbox.
+We provide bag of tricks to boost the performance of the baseline below implemented by our toolbox and mmdet3d.

 ## <div id='tricks'>Bag of Tricks</div>
 We provide an overview of the bag of tricks as the model zoo, which can be grouped as four types -- data augmentation, design of BEV encoder, loss family and different 3D detection head and post-process policy.
 Please click the link of each trick for more details.
 We also offer their corresponding configs and performance in the table below for the convenience of users.